 A committee member stated that the continuous shift of police personnel makes consistency very difficult.
-This area needs people who have in-depth knowledge and stay.
-Police commented that this is the reason there is investment in the ASAC project, which will include career roles.
+This area needs someone who has in-depth knowledge and stays.
+Police commented that this is the reason there is investment in ASAC project, which will include career roles.
 The Police Executive have recognised this area needs investment.
+Looking at a centralised management Hub of vetting with validation through District Arms Officers.
 Currently things look like they always have but the Police are looking at a number of potential changes.
 One possibility is that there could be graduated applicant tiers, with new licence applicants having greater scrutiny while current licence holders have a streamlined process when they renew their licence.
 The project is a huge undertaking and will likely take longer than we would all like.
-Police notes that processes will work better when firearms users bring issues to Police's attention, eg when the licence number was visible in the clear view panel of the envelopes they were sent out in.
+Police note that processes will work better when firearms users bring issues to Police attention.
+Such as when the licence number was visible in the clear view panel on the envelopes sent out.
 This was fixed on the same day it was brought to police attention.
 We will continue working together jointly to fix things.

-Training Provider RFP
+Item 11 - Training Provider RFP

-Police has extended its use of current training providers to 30 June 2018 in order to sort firearms training properly rather than rushing into a RFP.
+Police has extended the current training providers to 30 June 2018 in order to sort firearms training properly rather than rushing into a RFP.
 It was acknowledged that it is a complex area and personnel new to the role are doing their best to come up to speed and learn the ropes.
-Discussion is welcome.
+Discussion and meetings are welcome.

-Fish and Game New Zealand Membership on FCAF
+Item 12 - Fish and Game New Zealand Membership on FCAF

-Police to send letter for FCAF members to seek feedback on membership of Fish and Game NZ.
+Action Point: Police to correspond with FCAF members to seek feedback on membership.

-Other Business
+Item 13 - Other Business

-MSSA parts: It was noted that there has been no change in policy; but it is acknowledged that a change in process in some areas has occurred and that it was noted that FCAF members were disappointed that there was no prior consultation.
-It was pointed out that the Police website had been updated in June with a media release on this issue.
-It was agreed that further consultation with FCAF members and Response and Operations Group be undertaken.
+MSSA parts: It was noted that there has been no change in policy; but it is acknowledged that a change in process in some areas has occurred and that it was noted that an FCAF members was disappointed that there was no prior consultation.
+It was pointed out that the police website had been updated in June with a media release on this issue.
+It was agreed that further consultation with FCAF members and Operations Group be undertaken.

 Chamber safety devices: Agreed that Wellington District would provide tags to Whakatupato.
-Other Organisations can send their name to PNHQ and will be given the right to purchase the chamber safety devices (not including the cost of the mould) directly from the manufacturer.
+Other Organisations can send their name to PNHQ and will be given the right to purchase the chamber safety devices (without having the cost of the mould) directly from the manufacturer.